top of page

 Lady In Lilac - A $1,000 Red Badge Prize Mystery!

 Helen Varney is down to her last dollar and must vacate her rented apartment.
-She just got a job at a chain restaurant but has low prospects.
-Suddenly, she smells gas and enters a neighbours apartment to find Joanna Starr collapsed on the bed.
+She got a job at a chain restaurant but has low prospects.
+Suddenly, she smells gas and enters a neighbor's apartment to find Joanna Starr collapsed on the bed.
 After rescuing her, they find they each have what the other wants.
 Helen wants to be an actress and move into higher society as Joanna has, and Joanna wants to disappear from her life, from the excitement and danger.
-They look similar, and decide to exchange lives.
-Suddenly Helen is rich, and the next night has a date to meet a famous director.
-When she meets him at his home, he is shot dead in front of her.
-Was it his crazy ex-wife or father who live next door?
-One of his three lawyers who were also present in the home?
-Who was the figure lurking in the bushes outside?
-Why has European film star Trudi Hess returned from Hollywood and what is her attachment to the millionaire victim?
-And what is Paul Saniel's story, showing up at her new Waldorf-Astoria apartment the day before, a man who knew Joanna intimately and knows Helen is not the real Joanna Starr?
+They look similar and decide to exchange lives.

-Yes, Paul knows Joanna is gone, but who is this woman pretender - a crime ring kidnapper?
+Yes, Paul knows Joanna is gone, but who is this woman pretender... a crime ring kidnapper?

-Paul and Helen each think the other holds the key to the murder and to where Joanna has disappeared to.
+Paul and Helen each think the other holds the key to the murder and to where Joanna has disappeared.
 The game of cat and mouse continues until they join forces to investigate the murder scene undercover.
 They may even solve the famous Charles Newberger child kidnapping, which seems to be connected...

-I love these kind of breezy mysteries where fates change on a dime.
-One day you are a broke waitress in a rooming house; the next night you are in the Waldorf draped in furs accused of murder, with dark blood stains on your lilac shoes and your torn fuchsia handkerchief left next to the smoking gun at the manor house.
+I love these breezy mysteries where fates change on a dime.
+One day you are a broke waitress in a rooming house; the next night you are in the Waldorf draped in furs, accused of murder, with dark bloodstains on your lilac shoes and your torn fuchsia handkerchief left next to the smoking gun at the manor house.
+As the complications pile up, the plot rolls on at a breakneck pace.
+Recommended; however, it's not a common book to find.

 1941 / Hardcover / 250 pages